privacy-scaling-explorations/zkevm-specs/specs/opcode/56JUMP.md

 ### EVM behavior

-Pop one EVM word `dest` from the stack. then do the followings:
+Pop one EVM word `dest` from the stack. then do the following:

 - check `dest` is within code length range
 - check `dest` is a `JUMPDEST` and not data section of PUSH\*